Welcome to New York IRP Registration Services

 What do I need to show I’m in good standing with the IRP?

-To prove that you have the proper tax permits, the IRP will send you an apportioned license plate, decals, and a cab card.
+To prove that you have the proper tax permits, the IRP will send you apportioned tags in the form of an apportioned license plate, decals, and a cab card.
 The plate and decals should be fixed to your vehicle so regulators can easily spot that you’re in compliance.
 If, however, you need to take off on a trip before the plates come in, you still have your cab card.
 The cab card has all of you and your truck’s information as well as any weight and jurisdiction limitations.
 It’s best to always have this in the cab of your truck when traveling.

 Does everybody need to join the IRP?